 This clip chosen to be G

-On a damp Sydney morning, during the First World War, lines of Australian cavalry and infantry march down to the docks while others arrive by cable tram.
+On a damp Sydney morning, during the First World War, lines of Australian cavalry and infantry march down to the docks while others arrive by tram.
 The bustling crowds – umbrellas in hand – are shown waiting around and walking past the camera.
 The camera then cuts to a shot of the troops on board and the ship departing the harbour.

 This silent black-and-white film clip shows newly recruited troops from the Australian Imperial Force (AIF) embarking from Sydney for service overseas during the First World War.
-Lines of troops with packs and rifles are shown marching down to the docks, while others arrive by cable tram.
+Lines of troops with packs and rifles are shown marching down to the docks, while others arrive by tram.
 Horses can be seen briefly, and crowds of family members and other civilians walking alongside soldiers.
 The clip concludes with a shot of troops waving from onboard ship and footage of a battleship and passenger liners carrying the troops steaming out of Sydney Harbour.

 Educational value points